 A lamp illuminated the courtyard as the pair approached.
-As he gently held his bride’s arm, the family quickly encircled the weary travelers offering cushions, bread and figs. Unfortunately, the kataluma (Greek for guest rooms, place to eat or lodge, often on the roof) were already occupied by those who had arrived the few day before.
+As he gently held his bride’s arm, the family quickly encircled the weary travelers offering cushions, bread and figs. Unfortunately, the kataluma (Greek for guest rooms, place to eat or lodge, often on the roof) was already occupied by those who had arrived the day before.

 The young mother was exhausted, and the other women understood the urgency to find a place for her to rest.
 After some discussion, the only available space that offered any privacy was the phatne (Greek, stall).
 Considering it was past the Spring, the ewes with their lambs would be in the fields.
-The birthing stalls would be empty, clean, provide protection from the element, just what was needed.
+The birthing stalls would be empty, clean, provide protection from the elements, just what was needed.

 And everyone went to their own town to register.
 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them.
 Luke 2:3-7 NIV